With Hookpad, you can easily create chord progressions, melodies, and entire musical arrangements. Never worry about writer's block again.

 This is where HookTheory as music education excels.
 It teaches practical uses for music theory and helps you with chord creation, scale degrees, bass lines, rhythm patterns, chord inversions, music modes, and more for writing better songs.

 It also uses Hookpad to illustrate the concepts, so it’s easy to understand.
-It’s also an excellent tool for learning how to use Hookpad and leverage every feature it has to offer.
+It’s also an excellent tool for learning how to use Hookpad and leverage every feature it offers.

 Suppose you are going to purchase a full version of Hookpad.
 In that case, the additional purchase of HookTheory is worth every penny.